 A Movement To Improve Economic and Social Mobility For ALL Community Members

-Specifically for those marginalized because of race, ethnicity, gender, zip code or circumstance.
+specifically for those marginalized because of race, ethnicity, gender, disability, zip code, or circumstance.

 There Is An Opportunity To Do Better